OpenMined/syft.js/README.md

 #### Seeding the Model & Plan

-Syft.js connects to PyGrid to pick up the model and how to train it.
+Syft.js connects to PyGrid to pick up the model and training Plan.
-For demo to work, we need to populate that data into PyGrid.
+For the demo to work, we need to populate that data into PyGrid.

 ##### Run PyGrid